ArmaniCodes/HangMan/README.md

 ## Prerequisites
 - JDK 11 or newer.
-- Maven (to handle dependency of JavaFX and building the project).
+- Maven (to handle dependency of JavaFX, org.json, and building the project).

 ## Installation
 - Clone the repo to your local machine: